 Almost 1 in 10 children (9%) who have a tonsillectomy have to go back to the hospital afterwards because of complications.

-- Bleeding: Just over 1 in 20 children (6%) have bleeding that means they must go back to the hospital.
+- Bleeding: Just over 1 in 20 children (6%) have bleeding which means they must go back to the hospital.

 - Further surgery: 1 out of 100 children (1%) who have bleeding need a second operation to make it stop.